heidihcao/reading-notes/class-11.md

 >Chapter 16: “Images” (pp.406-427)
 - background-image
-- Repeating Images: background-repead; background attachment
+- Repeating Images: background-repeat; background attachment
 - background-position
 - Shorthand: background
 - ROLLOVER: Using CSS, it is possible to create a link or button that changes to a second style when a user moves their mouse over it and a third style when they click on it.